joshgaweda/WGU_C195/README.md

 To add an appointment click the add button and complete all forms.
 Appointments must be schedule inside of bussiness hours (8am-10pm EST)

-The additional report that I included filters appointments by their location.
+The additional report I included filters appointments by their location.